mpv-player/mpv/DOCS/man/options.rst

         slow, which can't be really fixed.)
 In general, this option is not useful, and was only added to show that it's possible.

-    ``skip_muxed=<yes|no>``
+        There are two cases that must be considered when doing quality/bandwidth
+        selection:

+            1. Completely separate audio and video streams (DASH-like).
+Each of these streams contain either only audio or video, so you can mix and combine audio/video bandwidths without restriction.
+This intuitively matches best with the concept of selecting quality by track (what ``all_formats`` is supposed to do).

+            2. Separate sets of muxed audio and video streams.
+Each version of the media contains both an audio and video stream, and they are interleaved.
+In order not to waste bandwidth, you should only select one of these versions (if, for example, you select an audio stream, then video will be downloaded, even if you selected video from a different stream).

+               mpv will still represent them as separate tracks, but will set the title of each track to ``muxed-N``, where ``N`` is replaced with the youtube-dl format ID of the originating stream.

+        Some sites will mix 1. and 2., but we assume that they do so for compatibility reasons, and there is no reason to use them at all.

+    ``force_all_formats=<yes|no>``
-        If set to 'yes', and ``all_formats`` is also set to 'yes', this will skip formats that have both audio and video streams (default: yes).
+        If set to 'yes', and ``all_formats`` is also set to 'yes', this will try to represent all youtube-dl reported formats as tracks, even if mpv would normally use the direct URL reported by it (default: yes).

-        Some sites that provide multiple qualities will do so with separated audio and video streams (which is what ``all_formats`` is supposed to make use of), still provide formats that include both audio and video.
-        We assume that they do so for compatibility reasons, and ``skip_muxed`` filters them out.
-This will make loading faster, and potentially avoid wasting bandwidth by using only one stream of a muxed stream.
-On the other hand, if muxed streams are present, but the separate streams lack either video or audio or do not exist at all, then the stream selection as done by youtube-dl (via ``--ytdl-format``) is used.

-        This appears to terribly break with some sites that provide a HLS master playlist on the lowest level.
+        It appears this normally makes a difference if youtube-dl works on a master HLS playlist.

+        If this is set to 'no', this specific kind of stream is treated like ``all_formats`` is set to 'no', and the stream selection as done by youtube-dl (via ``--ytdl-format``) is used.

     ``use_manifests=<yes|no>``
         Make mpv use the master manifest URL for formats like HLS and DASH,